 3. The money authorized for expenditure pursuant to paragraph (b) of subsection 2 must be distributed in the following manner:

 (a) Fifteen percent of the money authorized for expenditure must be paid to the Commissioner to oversee and enforce the program established pursuant to NRS 679B.630; and

 (b) Eighty-five percent of the money authorized for expenditure must be paid to the Attorney General to pay the expenses of the unit established in the Office of the Attorney General that investigates and prosecutes insurance fraud.

-(a) Must not exceed $500, if the total amount of the premiums charged to insureds in this State by the insurer is less than $100,000 or if the insurer is a reinsurer that has the authority to assume only reinsurance;
+(a) Is $500, if the total amount of the premiums charged to insureds in this State by the insurer is less than $100,000 or if the insurer is a reinsurer that has the authority to assume only reinsurance;

-7. The Commissioner shall adopt regulations to carry out the provisions of this section, including, without limitation, the calculation and collection of the assessment.
+6. The Commissioner shall adopt regulations to carry out the provisions of this section, including, without limitation, the collection of the assessment.